basiljs/basiljs.github.io/document/projectFolder.md

 ---
 layout: entry
-title: projectFolder()
+title: projectFolder
+codetitle: b.projectFolder()
 description: 'Get the folder of the active document as a Folder object.
 Use .absoluteURI to access a string representation of the folder path.'
 category: Document
 subcategory: Misc
+returns:
+    name: null
-returns: 'The folder of the the active document'
+    description: 'The folder of the the active document'
+    type: [Folder]
 parameters: []
+kind: function

 ---
-Get the folder of the active document as a Folder object.
-Use .absoluteURI to access a string representation of the folder path.